Complete algebraic vector fields on affine surfaces: Rational first integral

 Assume that for some $b\in f(X)$ the fiber $\kappa^{-1}(b)$ has a nonlinear dual graph, or, equivalently, $F \cap \kappa^{-1}(b)$ is not empty.
 The proper transform of $F \cap \kappa^{-1}(b)$ in $\hX$ is not contained in $\hD$ because of pseudo-minimality assumption.
 That is, there is a component $C$ in $F \cap \kappa^{-1}(b)$ whose proper transform $\hat C$ in $\hX$ meets $X$.
-Hence $\hat \mu |_{X}$ is not regular because of poles on $\hat C$.
-Thus for regularity one needs $\chi$ to be an isomorphism which yields (3). \eproof
+Hence, $\hat \mu |_{X}$ is not regular because of poles on $\hat C$.
+Thus, for regularity one needs $\chi$ to be an isomorphism which yields (3). \eproof

 We need to consider two essentially different cases: when $f: X \to B$ is surjective and when it is not.
-As the next claim shows the assumption that there is a vector field $\nu$ tangent to fibers of a $\C$- and $\C^*$-fibration in Notation \ref{nota.rational} is superfluous in the non-surjective case.
+As the next claim shows the assumption that there is a vector field $\nu$ tangent to fibers of a $\C$- and $\C^*$-fibration in Setting \ref{nota.rational} is automatically fulfilled in the non-surjective case.

 \bprop Let $f: X \to B$ be a non-surjective morphism from a smooth semi-affine surface $X$ into $B$ with general fibers isomorphic to $\C$ or to $\C^*$.
 Then there is a complete algebraic vector field tangent to the fibers of $f$.
 Furthermore, one can choose this field so that it does not vanish on a given general fiber $E=f^{-1}(b_0)$ of $f$. \eprop